As NBA coaching changes mount, some lament the lack of job security – KION546

 “My first response is not necessarily shock, it’s more disappointment because Bud is a fantastic coach,” Kerr said.
 “He just won a championship and has been wildly successful in his coaching career.
 But this is the business we’re in. … Expectations every year for every team are so high, and only one team can win.
 It’s sad news for the coaching profession.”

-At least six teams will have new coaches next season — Phoenix, Milwaukee, Toronto, Detroit and now Philadelphia are looking, and Houston has hired Udoka as the replacement for Stephen Silas.
-There were two in-season moves as well: Brooklyn’s Jacque Vaughn was hired by the Nets in November, and Atlanta’s Quin Snyder was hired by the Hawks in Feburary.
-And two coaches in the conference finals are in Year 1 of their careers: the Lakers’ Darvin Ham, and the Celtics’ Joe Mazzulla, who had to take over unexpectedly in Boston last fall following Udoka’s suspension for an inappropriate relationship with a Celtics employee.
+At least five teams will have new coaches next season — Phoenix, Milwaukee, Toronto and Detroit are looking, and Houston has already hired Udoka as the replacement for Stephen Silas.
+Brooklyn’s Jacque Vaughn was hired by the Nets in November, and Atlanta’s Quin Snyder was hired by the Hawks in Feburary.

-Mazzulla will meet Spoelstra and Miami in the Eastern Conference finals starting Wednesday.
-Spoelstra has faced Boston three times for the East title in four years, going up against three different coaches — Brad Stevens in the NBA bubble restart in 2020, Udoka last year and now Mazzulla — and says while the coaches change, organizational stability exists and is crucial.

-“Joe was in the bubble. … He’s been part of some really good teams,” Spoelstra said.
-“That does have an impact.
-Probably more than anything in this league right now, you’re looking for some kind of organizational stability between the front office and coaching staff.”

-There aren’t many examples of that in the league right now.
-At minimum, 13 of the NBA’s 30 teams will open next season with a coach who has been in place for no more than one season.
+And, at minimum, 12 of the NBA’s 30 teams will open next season with a coach who has been in place for no more than one season.

-Rivers said Sunday that he expected to stay with the 76ers.
+There is speculation about Philadelphia coach Doc Rivers’ future as well, and he was asked about that following the 76ers’ season-ending loss to Boston in Game 7 of their East semifinal series Sunday.

 “No one’s safe in our business.
-I get that,” Rivers said.

-Further proof of that came two days later, when he was dismissed.
+I get that,” said Rivers, adding that he has two years left on his deal with the 76ers and therefore expects to be back next season.

 Spoelstra has long said part of Miami’s strength is consistency.
 Managing general partner Micky Arison, CEO Nick Arison, team president Pat Riley, general manager Andy Elisburg and others have been with the Heat for decades — and from the very beginning, in Elisburg’s case, since he’s been with the franchise for all 35 of its seasons.